Understanding Marriage in Australia: An Expert Overview

 With the introduction of the Family Law Act 1975, Australia introduced the no-fault divorce system that we have today.
 Under this system, there is no longer any need to prove that your spouse was unfaithful, cruel or has abandoned you.

-Today the only basis for the dissolution of marriage is marriage breakdown due to irreconcilable differences.
+Today the only basis for the dissolution of marriage is the marriage breakdown of the relationship due to irreconcilable differences.

 What percentage of Australian marriages end in divorce?